Documentation

 • Security Restrictions (Air-gapped)

-WASM instances process Pure Logic in deep sandboxing.
-Due to security considerations, Network access (Syscalls overhead HTTP) and Filesystem access are structurally stripped and isolated by nLink Wazero engine.
-Focus your nodes entirely on Data Transforming.
+WASM instances process Pure Logic within deep sandboxes.
+For security considerations, network access (Syscalls overhead HTTP) and filesystem access are structurally stripped and isolated by the nLink Wazero engine.
+Focus your nodes entirely on data transformations.

 • Compilation Command (Go 1.22+)

-Run the following script to create a cross-platform Reactor binary representing the WASI snapshot specification:
+Execute the following command to create a cross-platform Reactor binary adhering to the WASI snapshot specification:

 GOOS=wasip1 GOARCH=wasm go build -buildmode=c-shared -o execution.wasm main.go